Non-resident directors working in the UK

 This article will look at the issues surrounding the payment of PAYE and NIC for non-residential directors working in the UK.

-Now that the world is returning to some semblance of normalcy and people are returning to work, we expect to see a return of short-term business travellers to the UK, including directors of UK companies who are based elsewhere.
+Now that the world is returning to some resemblance of normalcy and people are returning to work, we expect to see a return of short-term business travellers to the UK, including directors of UK companies who are based elsewhere.

 A UK company will frequently appoint a director who is not a UK tax resident (a ‘non-resident director’).